 Small Grants

 To implement the Paris Agreement and Convention on Biological Diversity (CBD), all of society needs to participate in climate and biodiversity action.
 Financing and financial resources are required.
-Through its IKI Small Grants Programme, the IKI specifically targets local actors, such as non-governmental organisations, and enables them to implement climate and biodiversity action.
+Through its IKI Small Grants, the German Federal Government specifically supports local actors, such as non-governmental organisations, and enables them to implement climate and biodiversity action.
 These actors are essential as agents of change.
 They are at the frontline where climate change and biodiversity loss show the greatest impact, and they are close to the people affected most.
-Since 2019, the programme has been supporting small projects by local organisations and funding institutions in ODA-eligible countries in achieving tangible results and making an impact.

 Call closed